 Jack was preceded in death by his parents, Betty and Loran Smith Sr.; brothers, Loran Smith Jr. and Steve Smith; as well as his sister, Elee Minnick; and many friends as well as his many fur babies like, Bonzo, Spencer, Almost, What dog and Little Lillers.
 We find solace in the fact that he will be reunited with them and is now watching over us all from above.

 Memories and condolences may be shared with the family on Jack's memorial webpage at www.farmerfuneralchapel.com

-To send flowers to John "Jack" Earl Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John "Jack" Earl Smith, please visit our floral store.